-The SDGs and NUA had not been examined in any detail and were not on the agenda for Sheffield City Council in 2017.
-A lack of resources means that the SDGs and NUA are unlikely to receive any attention unless deemed to be useful in achieving existing goals.
-Currently there is no 'Sustainability' department or team within the Council, and the organisational structure may pose a challenge to integrated and transversal work.
+the Council, and the organisational structure may pose a challenge to integrated and transversal work.
 Overall Sheffield is at the very earliest stages of engagement with the SDGs and NUA.
-The biggest current gaps in Sheffield's strategy in relation to the SDGs are SDG 2: 'End Hunger'; SDG 5: 'Achieve Gender Equality'; and SDG 12: 'Ensure Sustainable Consumption and Production Patterns'.
+The biggest current gaps in Sheffield's strategy in relation to the SDGs are SDG 2: 'End Hunger'; SDG 5: 'Achieve Gender Equality'; and SDG 12: 'Ensure Sustainable Consumption And Production Patterns'.